Luffy7854/1st-Project/README.md

 If the users have any problems or need any informatons they can say "HELP" to get the e-mail which can help them for any request.
 The e-mail is : help@praguecollege.cz

-In the future, we will be able to involve this chatbot to give more information about any birds and give more precise information about any request of a tourist.
+In the future, we will be able to involve this chatbot to give more information about 2 kind of birds birds and give more precise information about any request of a tourist.
 For the moment this chatbot gives information about the birds and Park.

 We are open into welcoming contributors only if they are motivated into helping improve this chatbot taking into account users criticizes.
 They also have to know Prague City precisely.
 It will be important for the future of this chatbot.